Perfect Pairings & Recipes for

 Carnal

 The left side of the chart above highlights the aroma notes of tequila, along with the complementary aromas associated with each note.
-While the right side shows some of the ingredients that share many of the aroma accents complementary to tequila.
+While the right side shows some of the ingredients that share many of the accents complementary to tequila.

 Which Fruit Go With Tequila?

-For tequila, choose fruit that embrace its medicinalness or embrace its pungent herbiness.
+Choose fruit that embrace its medicinalness or embrace its pungent herbiness.
 Avocado and hass avocado offer vibrant, clean counterpoints, their verdant freshness lifting the palate.
 Orange bell pepper add a gentle, oniony brightness, while watermelon introduces a sophisticated, anise-tinged elegance.

 Alternatively, embrace fruit that harmonise with tequila's earthiness.
 The addition of cantaloupe, with its subtle musky notes, can complement the peat beautifully, while apple lends a sheepy meatiness.